 The Project Area is in the City of Sacramento (City), California along the east bank of the Sacramento River.
-Figure 1-3 illustrates the project vicinity.
-The Project Area includes the SREL from the Freeport Water Tower to 800 feet downstream of the NBLL tie-in with the SREL; two utility window remediation locations between Consumnes River Boulevard and Freeport, CA; Garcia Bend Park; two additional haul routes on Jibboom Street and Cosumnes River Boulevard; and six additional staging areas located at:
+Figure 1-3 and Figure 2-3 to Figure 2-7 illustrates the project vicinity.
+Additional haul routes include Jibboom Street and Cosumnes River Boulevard; and six additional staging areas located at: